 Dance Dance Revolution Extreme for the PS2 had an especially bad bug: omitting the "Dance Mode" option, which would turn off the non-directional buttons on the controller that would be located in the corners of a dance mat.
 Since these buttons were also mapped to directions on the dance pad, playing any song on a mat became prohibitively difficult if not impossible, as the player would constantly trigger inadvertent steps by touching the corner buttons during a song.
 The worst thing about this one is that the option is in the game, and works fine if turned on, there's just no way to turn it on without hacking the save file.
 Oops.

-DDR Universe games can be affected by HD lag, and its engine is notorious for frame rate issues when characters and videos are turned on.
-On a console of such power, how is this even possible?
+DDR Universe games can be affected not only by AV lag, but its engine is notorious for frame rate issues when characters and videos are turned on.
+How is that even possible on an Xbox 360?

 The quality of the pads on a particular machine can vary depending on their condition, how often its repaired/cleaned out, etc. Poorly maintained cabinets can turn even the easiest song into a major struggle to get a decent score at all.
-The DDR X cabinets outside of Japan have awful pads as a standard feature: someone will probably get a Perfect Full Combo on Valkyrie dimension Oni before someone ever makes a DDR X cabinet in the U.S. play just as good as a Japanese model.
+Since SuperNOVA (and especially X), DDR cabinets outside of Japan have awful pads as a standard feature: someone will probably get a Perfect Full Combo on Valkyrie dimension Oni before someone ever makes a Raw Thrills DDR X cabinet play just as good as a Japanese model.
+Things go From Bad to Worse if you're playing on a "battery" meter, which only takes four combo breaks at most to kill you.

 DDR 2013 has been plagued by bug after bug.
 First, there were the performance issues between different cabinet types (particularly those which were upgraded), and then this (which was temporarily fixed by disabling the stages with FMV backdrops entirely)